 We both loved the fact that it was away from the busy center of Florence – plus it has a pool and It felt nice to get away and relax after a full day of site seeing.
-You can see the link to the hotel here if you are interested in checking it out.

 The first two and half days we spent covering as many sites as we could in Florence, and let me tell you there are a lot!
 Unfortunately, I will not be able to talk about each place as it will take pages and pages of describing the history and the beautiful images we saw.
 However I have listed most of the sites we visited below and I think they are all worth seeing.

 Keep in mind since we only had two and half days and there were lines for getting into most sites (even with a Firenze Pass we had purchased), we were not able to go in to all sites so we enjoyed them from outside as well.

 The Firenze pass was 85 Euros (each) and gives you a fast pass into every museum in Florence – we calculated that if we paid for the Museums we went into we would have spend over that amount so add to the fact you go to the front of the line – they are well worth it. (plus you can put it on your phone – but they only are good 72 hours after you activate with your first museum entrance)

 - Cathedral of Santa Maria del Fiore and Piazza Duomo